 - His exposition on MCMC is the best I could find online.

-There is an online textbook with a gitbook-like (blue) interface that seemed to be written by someone with a pure math background.
+There is an online textbook with a gitbook (blue) interface that seems to be written by someone with a pure math background.
 I can’t find it nor remember its title.

 Cosma Shalizi (CMU)

 - His lecture notes are fantastic.
 They provide an in-depth discussion of assumptions behind statistical models, as well as statistical fallacies and pitfalls.